 Food Share is the standard food package offered to each family with each visit.
+More than 1500 families come to WAFER each month.
 Each food package contains 4-5 days worth of food per person in the family, offering as much choice as possible.
-Working one-on-one with a volunteer, families choose the contents of the food package consisting of non-perishable items such as canned fruit and vegetables, juice, side dishes, peanut butter, cereal, soup, pasta and tomatoes, beans, tuna, macaroni and cheese, frozen meat, hygiene items, and additional items as available.
+Working one-on-one with a volunteer, families choose the contents of the food package consisting of non-perishable items such as canned fruit and vegetables, juice, side dishes, peanut butter, cereal, soup, pasta and tomatoes, beans, tuna, macaroni and cheese, frozen meat, personal care items for adults and babies, and additional items as available.
 In addition to the standard food package, families have the opportunity to choose from a large variety of fresh produce, lettuce, bread, and dairy.
-More than 1600 families come to WAFER each month.

 Food packages are packed taking into account dietary restrictions and preferences, as much as possible, and are delivered to low-income seniors 60 and over.
-WAFER staff and volunteers deliver to 15 different meal sites, senior housing units, or community halls throughout La Crosse County.
-Retired Senior Volunteer Program (RSVP) volunteers and members of the Bangor/Rockland Fire Department Auxiliary graciously deliver to individuals who still live in their own home.
-About 200 seniors participate in Senior Share, preferring this service to standing in line and carrying their groceries home.
+WAFER staff and volunteers deliver to meal sites, senior housing units, or community halls throughout La Crosse County.
+About 100 seniors participate in Senior Share, preferring this service to standing in line and carrying their groceries home.
 This program, which was implemented in 2009, seeks to reduce the barriers that some seniors struggle with just to secure such a basic need; transportation and physical limitations.

 Click the link below to download the application.
 Return completed form to WAFER.